t47io/t47io_main/README.md

 - Custom error pages are server-side rendered and stored as `public/e.(\d{3}).html.gz`.
 - Server-side rendered home page is stored as `public/index.html.gz`, as a static version without animation or interactivity.
 It is served to _bots_ based on user-agent match.
 - `webpack` generated JS/CSS/HTML assets under `public/` are pre-gzipped.
-- `npm run cron` is scheduled weekly as a `crontab` job on production.
+- `yarn run cron` is scheduled weekly as a `crontab` job on production.

 ## License